botkop/akkordeon/README.md

 The mechanics are as follows:

-A layer is embedded in a [gate](#gate), and implemented as an actor.
+A layer is embedded in a [gate](#gate).
+A gate is an actor.
-The results of the forward and backward pass are passed as messages from one gate (layer) to the next.
+The results of the forward and backward pass are passed as messages from one gate to the next.
 Calculations inside a layer are performed asynchronously from other layers.
 Thus, a layer does not have to wait for the backward pass in order to perform the forward pass of the next batch.

-Every gate has its own optimizer.
+Every gate has its optimizer.
 Optimization on a layer thus runs asynchronously from other layers.
-To alleviate the 'delayed gradient' problem, we use an implementation of the ['Asynchronous Stochastic Gradient Descent with Delay Compensation'](https://arxiv.org/abs/1609.08326) optimizer.
+To alleviate the 'delayed gradient' problem, I use an implementation of the ['Asynchronous Stochastic Gradient Descent with Delay Compensation'](https://arxiv.org/abs/1609.08326) optimizer.

 Data providers are embedded in [sentinels](#sentinel) and implemented as actors.
 You can have mutiple sentinels running at the same time, each with a subset of the training data for example.
 This also allows us to run the training and validation phases concurrently.